 CRITERIA FOR EVALUATION / GRADES

-This course is a "credit/no credit" (Pass/Fail) course based on student achievement of clinical objectives.
+This course is a "credit/no credit" (Pass/Fail) course based on student achievement of clinical assignments and objectives.

-Students are formally evaluated at the mid-course point and end-of-course point.
+Students are formally evaluated at the mid-course point and the end-of-course point.

 Formative evaluations at mid-course are designed to provide an opportunity for the faculty and student to discuss student progress and areas of improvement in order to successfully achieve the clinical objectives.